 Also, resolution of Sony VPL-VW295ES is slightly better than JVC DLA-X790R.

-Sony comes with 15,000 lumens and JVC comes with a 19,000 lumens, so JVC is clear winner here.
-Though Sony VPL-VW295ES has low lumens, it may not be a concern if you are watching movies in a dark theater room.
-However, if you are planning to watch sports are playing games JVC DLA-X790R will be in advantage.
-So it is better to take a high spec lumens if it is available.
+Sony comes with 1500 lumens and JVC comes with 1900 lumens, so JVC is the clear winner here.
+Though Sony VPL-VW295ES has low lumens, it may not be a concern if you are watching movies in a dark theatre room.
+However, if you are planning to watch sports are playing games JVC DLA-X790R would be a good choice.
+So it is better to take a high spec lumen if it is available.

 Projection Type and Contrast Ratio

-In contrast ratio segment, Sony maintains secrecy and doesn’t disclose the specs.
-However, contrast ratio of JVC DLA-X790R is a whopping 130,000:1.
-JVC always do better with their contrast ratio, and it is always pleasure watching the sci-fi movies with those perfect blacks.
+In the contrast ratio segment, Sony maintains secrecy and doesn’t disclose the specs.
+However, the contrast ratio of JVC DLA-X790R is a whopping 130,000:1.
+JVC always does better with their contrast ratio, and it is always a pleasure watching the sci-fi movies with those perfect blacks.